microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 Confirm the returned assets contain the expected build output before judging browser behavior.

+## First-visit authorization state

+After the first deployment, reactivation, metadata sync, table-permission role patching, and restart, an existing browser session can still show an unauthorized or access-denied state.
+Treat this as a Power Pages authorization/cache timing behavior before assuming the metadata is wrong.
+Validate with a fresh session: use an InPrivate/incognito window, or sign out and back in, so Power Pages reevaluates the current user and web roles.
+If the fresh session still fails, recheck the table-permission role patch output, target website record ID, and web role metadata.

 ## EDM website binding check

 If `pac pages upload-code-site` succeeds but `/assets/index.js` or `/assets/index.css` returns 404, do not assume the Vite build is wrong.
 Verify that the hosted Power Pages runtime is bound to the same website record and Home root that was uploaded.